Kuli-HYF/.github/profile/README.md

 # Kuli

-Kuli makes it easy for women and underrepresented groups to find and connect with the local companies.
+Kuli makes it easy for women and underrepresented groups to find and connect with local companies.

 ## We are